coderhs/linux_tools_i_use/README.md

 * ULauncher - quick app launcher like macOS.
 * htop - Much better visualized top
 * nethogs - see which applications are sending network traffic outside
+* xdotool - simulate keyboard and mouse, allows to build script to automate your workflow